- THIS ELEMENT IS EMPTY

 12 weeks

-This module covers the structure and organisation of prokaryotic and eukaryotic genomes and genes, recombinant DNA technology, gene regulation, epigenetics, genomics, transcriptomics, biological databases and application of these to the study of cancer genetics.
-This module builds on material covered in Molecular Basis of Life (Level1).
-Teaching is delivered via lectures and corresponding hands on wet lab and bioinformatics practical work.
+This module covers genome mutations and repair, transcriptome sequencing, transcription in prokaryotes, transcription in eukaryotes and transcriptional control/epigenetics.
+This module builds on material covered in Molecular Basis of Life and World of Microorganisms (Level1) and Molecular Genetics and Bioinformatics I. Teaching is delivered via lectures and a hands on bioinformatics practical.
 The course is designed to prepare students for Level 3 courses such as Bacterial Genetics & Genetic Manipulation, and Immunology and Immunotherapy and for the Honours research projects that involve molecular biology and bioinformatics analysis.

 On successful completion of this module students will be able to: